mhd0003/au_uav_pkg_groovy/README.md

 Installing ROS
 --------------

 Before you can clone and use the au_uav_pkg, ROS must be setup on your system.
-ROS is required to run on unix-based opperating systems.
-A decision must be made prior to installing ROS: Installing and maintaining a personal unix opperating system or using a Virtual Machine to virtualize the unix enviornment.
+ROS is required to run on unix-based operating systems.
+A decision must be made prior to installing ROS: Installing and maintaining a personal unix operating system or using a Virtual Machine with a linux operating system.
 For ease of installation, I recommend using a VM.
 You can download the VM at http://nootrix.com/downloads (The Groovy Galapagos Version).
 In order to install the VM, you will also need to download VirtualBox provided at http://www.virtualbox.org/wiki/Downloads.
-If you choose to dual-boot opperating systems or have a working version of a unix-based opperating system, then simply follow the ROS installation instructions at http://www.ros.org/wiki/ROS/Installation (Make sure to follow the Groovy/catkin instructions).
+If you choose to dual-boot operating systems or have a working version of a unix-based operating system, then simply follow the ROS installation instructions at http://www.ros.org/wiki/ROS/Installation (Make sure to follow the Groovy/catkin instructions).

 After ROS is installed, you can now fork the au_uav_pkg repository.